h-isthebestletter/h-isthebestletter/README.md

 - Do not speak about Genshin in my face (that game starts with a letter G 🤮🤮🤮🤮)

 - Everything above is a joke
-- If you ever come across this, this is a private accoutn with only private repos for now.
+- If you ever come across this, this is a private account with only private repos for now.

 <!---
 h-isthebestletter/h-isthebestletter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.